 John has spent 30 years working with livelihood development projects in southeast Asia, and has a strong commitment to ensuring everyone has a 'fair go'.
 This work has involved identifying 'entry points' and 'pathways' that engage both smallholder farmers and local government officials in change.
 These sort of skills might help NQCC in development of new public campaigns.

-Linda is currently a teacher of science to migrants at Townsville State High School.
-Background in ecology and marine biology and worked in freshwater ecology for several years.
-With deep concerns for the state of our terrestrial and marine environments has supported NQCC for many years.
+Linda is a retired local teacher with a background in ecology and marine biology, who worked in freshwater ecology for several years.
+With deep concerns for the state of our terrestrial and marine environments, she has supported NQCC for many years.

 Cam has a passion for promoting an ecologically sustainable future for our (one and only) Earth and is particularly interested in working towards reducing our greenhouse emissions and keeping coal in the ground.
 Cam retired from his job as a structural engineer in 2014 and so he now has more time to devote to his other pursuits, including being an active member of the NQCC Committee which he joined in 2017.